How to make API calls to UpGuard using Postman

 This script will inherit the API variable you saved in Postman and whichever query parameters you selected.

-Note: If you intend to save this script and run it from your local machine, you can save your API key in a .env file in the root directory of your Python environment and call that file within the script using a package such as python-dotenv, which will ensure that your API key is not stored in the script.
+Note: If you intend to save this script and run it from your local machine, you can save your API key in a .env file in the root directory of your Python environment and call that file within the script using a package such as , which will ensure that your API key is not stored in the script.
 We have not evaluated the security of external packages like python-dotenv, and you should consult with your security team regarding the introduction of any new tooling.

 If you would like to compare this process to a command-line experience, you can read our article on How to retrieve risks detected for your account using the UpGuard API.